happo/happo.io/README.md

 ### Posting statuses back to PRs/commits

-By installing the [Happo Github App](https://github.com/apps/happo), you allow Happo to update the status of a PR/commit.
+By installing the [Happo Github App](https://github.com/apps/happo) and connecting to it on the [Github integration page on happo.io](https://happo.io/github-integration), you allow Happo to update the status of a PR/commit.

 ![Happo status posted on a commit on github](happo-status-diffs.png)